devXprite/fileWrite/Readme.md

 # fileWrite

 Its a simple and flexible way to write data to a file in Node.js.
-It provides a number of options to customize the way data is written to the file, including the ability to overwrite or append to the file, write data synchronously or asynchronously, create missing directories leading up to the file.
+It provides a number of options to customize the way data is written to the file, including the ability to overwrite or append to the file, write data synchronously or asynchronously.

 ## Installation

-To install `fileWrite`, run the following command in your project directory:
+To install `file-write`, run the following command in your project directory:

 ```bash
 npm i file-write